Buddy aid

-Buddy Aid is is a term used in the US military to describe first aid delivered by fellow troopers on the battlefield.
-It is basic first aid only, such as dressing wounds, stemming blood loss, splinting fractures, etc, and possibly responding to nerve agents.
+Buddy Aid is a term used in the US military to describe first aid delivered by fellow troopers on the battlefield.
+It is basic first aid only, such as dressing wounds, stemming blood loss, splinting fractures, and possibly responding to nerve agents.
 The Iranian Military also utilizes the system.

 Urgent medical care can be vital for personnel in conflicts and wars, and many countries have similar practices.

-US Armed Forces
+United States

 Buddy Aid is a first-aid procedure for non-medical service members to help save other service personnel's lives.
 Medical personnel will instead use Enhanced First-Aid, which common personnel is not authorized to utilize.
 According to the US Defense Publication TC 4-02.1, Buddy Aid is only basic first-aid medical practice along with responding to nerve agents.
 According to LTC Slattery, service members should be trained to deal with dressing wounds, mitigating hemorrhages via tourniquets, adding splints to fractures, the movement, and care of injured personnel and maintaining the breathing of unresponsive troops.